Feeling a bit down on yourself because you don’t fit the current beauty ‘ideal’? These 5 steps to better body positivity can help!

 1. Change Your Mindset

-It’s a fact that we’re bombarded by the media with many images of ‘idealised’ body types that are not reflective of how most people look.
-That’s not necessarily a bad thing: no matter what kind of body is presented in the media as being the most ‘desirable.’ there will always be loads of people who vary from that – because we’re all different, right?
+It’s a fact that we’re bombarded by the media with many images of ‘idealised’ body types.
+That’s not necessarily a bad thing.
+No matter what kind of body is presented in the media as being the most ‘desirable.’ there will always be loads of people who vary from that – because we’re all different, right?

 They key is to change your mindset.

 Six foot models who weight 50 kilos are so rare, they’re kind of freaky.
 How many people like that do you actually see in real life?
-And keep in mind that many of those ‘influencers’ you see on Instagram often have surgery (lipo, breast augmentation, fat injections, etc) to get their so-called ‘perfect’ bodies – they also often suffer from eating disorders.
+Keep in mind that many of those ‘influencers’ you see on Instagram often have surgery (lipo, breast augmentation, fat injections, etc) to get their so-called ‘perfect’ bodies.
+They also often suffer from eating disorders.
 Don’t believe me?
 Check out the case of Alexis Ren.
 She has over 10m Insta followers, but has admitted to not only having an eating disorder, but also to getting breast implants.

 Having a perfect body doesn’t make you happy, as Alexis can testify to.
 Rather, happiness comes from within.